Coming From Thailand, The Land Of Massage

-Her mom worked there who was in her 50s, there was a male therapist as well, and everything happened in a large room with no place to hide hanky-panky activities.
+Her mom worked there and she was in her 50s.
+There was a male therapist as well, and everything happened in a large room with no place to hide hanky-panky activities.
 So I felt safe there.

-However the massage left a lot to be desired.
+However, the massage left a lot to be desired.
 I got the male therapist.
 I don’t know how he ended up in this job, but he just didn’t have the touch.
-The massage did not flow, and I could feel that he was muscling me instead of working with his body.
+The massage did not flow, and I could feel that he was muscling me without any grace or fluidity in his moves.